Dedicated Cerebral Palsy Lawyers

-The realization that your child’s cerebral palsy may have been caused by a medical error, negligence or failure to diagnose can be devastating.
-The future of your child is no-doubt very concerning to you and your family.
-To help secure the funds needed to care for your child for the rest of their life, we urge you to contact the cerebral palsy lawyers of Prochaska, Howell & Prochaska LLC Law Firm.
+The realization that your child’s cerebral palsy may have been caused by a medical error, negligence, or failure to diagnose can be devastating.
+The future of your child is very concerning to you and your family.
+To help secure the funds needed to care for your child for the rest of their life, we urge you to contact the Wichita cerebral palsy lawyers of Prochaska, Howell & Prochaska LLC.

 free consultation